 Some lenders do allow voluntary interest payments, which can bring down the total owed.
 However, most self-build property owners choose to remortgage at the end of the term on much cheaper rates, when the property is worth significantly more than it cost to build.

-These products are similar, in that they are a way to borrow the funds needed to build a home.
+These products are similar in that they can borrow the funds needed to build a home.
 Usually, a self-build mortgage is cheaper.
-However, in many cases, this isn't a viable option, whereas regulated development finance is available.
+However, this isn't a viable option in many cases, whereas regulated development finance is available.

 Scenarios where development finance is more viable include:

 Self-build mortgage criteria tend to be stricter, and therefore alternative development finance can allow your construction project to go ahead through a different form of financing.

 Residential Development Finance

 Our final product is residential development finance.
 As the name suggests, this sort of loan finances a build of residential property, or the conversion of an existing building.

 Residential development finance spans one property build, through to vast projects where thousands of units are planned.

 The main criteria for residential development finance include: